AZSTARYS® is available nationwide

 AZSTARYS lowered mean

-SKAMP-C scores at at every time point
+SKAMP-C scores at every time point

 measured throughout the day